CloudGeometry/cg-devx-docs/docs/getting_started.md

 ### Other Operating Systems

-For installation on different operating systems, architectures, or containerized environments, please refer to the [CGDevX Installation README](https://docs.cgdevx.io/cli/installation) for detailed instructions.
+For installation on different operating systems, architectures, or containerized environments, please refer to the [CGDevX Installation README]() for detailed instructions.

-### Create Your New CGDevX Cluster
+## Step 3:  Create Your New CGDevX Cluster

 To create a new CGDevX cluster, you need to provide a YAML configuration file with the required input parameters.
 Follow these steps: